 Ongava Tented Camp: Our full report

-Each of the tents is entered through wooden double doors from a large veranda with directors' chairs.
-Inside, they're comfortably furnished with a central bed, a comfortable sofa and an old-fashioned chair and desk.
+Each of the tents is entered through wooden double doors from a large veranda set with directors' chairs.
+Inside, they're comfortably furnished with a central bed, a sofa and an old-fashioned chair and desk.
 A dividing wall behind the bed conceals a cupboard, luggage rack and laundry basket.

 Although each tent has a ceiling fan, it is not very powerful.
 More effective is the natural breeze at night, which stirs the canvas walls and keeps the rooms cool, but the tents can be very hot during the day.

-Alternatively, guests can always find a comfy seat in front of the waterhole and watch the comings and goings there.
-Just a few meters from the front of the camp, it is particularly popular with game from the Ongava Reserve during the dry season.
-On our last visit a group of six lions spent two days snoozing by the waterhole, and in the evening two rhinos came by for a drink during dinner.
+To one side of the main area, directors' chairs are arranged in a circle around a firepit – perfect for pre- and post-dinner drinks – and another row of chairs faces the waterhole so you can watch the comings and goings there.
+Just a few metres from the front of the camp, it is particularly popular with game during the dry season – yet although it was towards the end of a very rainy, wet season during our last visit, we saw numerous zebra here.
+On a previous visit, a group of six lions spent two days snoozing by the waterhole, and in the evening two rhinos came by for a drink during dinner.
 Needless to say, our unfinished desserts were soon forgotten!

-Ongava Reserve's proximity to Etosha means that some of the smaller plains game can cross between the two, whilst reintroduction of a large number of species, including giraffe, waterbuck, springbok etc, ensures that game viewing is very good here.
-On one of our stays at Ongava Tented Camp, we were lucky enough to have two white rhino trot out of the bush not far from us when we were standing enjoying our sundowner drink at the end of an afternoon nature drive!
+The Ongava Reserve's proximity to Etosha means that some of the smaller plains game can cross between the two, whilst reintroduction of a large number of species, including giraffe, waterbuck, springbok etc, ensures that game viewing is very good on the reserve itself.
+Ongava is also one of relatively few private game reserves in southern Africa where you have a real chance to see both black and white rhino.

-- Ideal length of stay: 2–3 nights
+- Ideal length of stay

 Food & drink